Using Ansible#

 collection install community.general

-The collection needs to be available to root because the ansible-playbook command is executed using sudo to allow full write permissions to all files within the chroot.
+The collection needs to be available to the root user because the ansible-playbook command is executed using sudo to allow full write permissions to all files within the chroot.

-The scyld-modimg command assumes that any path that ends with .yaml is an Ansible playbook and uses the configured software to execute that playbook within the chroot.
+The cw-modimg command assumes that any path that ends with .yaml is an Ansible playbook and uses the configured software to execute that playbook within the chroot.

 --progress none --upload --overwrite --discard-on-error